DeviCatOutlet/devicatoutlet.github.io/README.md

   specific directives.
 * "A-Channel" or "A Channel"? (cf /about) Check proper styling.
 SPACE EN-DASH SPACE seems unlikely, but what is actually correct?
+* Character page has hearts on only one side of its headingish lines.
+Should they receive trailing hearts as well, for consistency?
+Would also mean they can be done with the {: .hearts} marker instead of the long-winded image directives.